 Finding a perfect spot for your outdoor kitchen is the thing to figure at the very beginning of the designing process.
 Very often people ask: “Can you put an outdoor kitchen on a deck?”.
 And usually, a deck is the most convenient area for one.

 Can you put an outdoor kitchen on a deck?
 A deck is usually a primary space to locate an outdoor kitchen at, as it’s close to the house, utilities are usually in place, and very often covering is already built.
-Things to consider are weight limits, heavy elements placement, and layout determined by the amenities placement.
+Things to consider are weight limits, heavy elements placement, and layout determined by the utility placement.

 Not every deck though is going to work well, and not each outdoor kitchen can be placed on one.
 So what is the weight limit?
 How deck size can limit you?
 How to figure which location is going to work best for you, your family, and friends?